 Higher Expectations

-Teams are becoming accustomed to AI support and use it more intensively.
-The productivity gain justifies higher expenditure.
+Teams grow used to AI support and lean on it more heavily.
+The productivity gain justifies the higher spend.

 Our Strategy for 2026